shamilton1/prc/registers/control_reg.md

 to express numbers in the range (-2X) to (2X - 2(-N)).
 An equivalent notation using the System Generator Fix format, defined as Fix*word_length_fractional_length*, would be **Fix(1+X+N)_N.**

+A number using Q15 format is equivalent to a number using Fix16_15 representation, and a number in 1Q15 format is equivalent to a number using Fix17_15 representation.

+## Rotate, Translate, Sin, Cos and Atan Functional Configurations

+For functional configurations, Rotate, Translate, Sin, Cos and Atan it is possible to map alternative Data Signal formats to the fixed integer width fractional number used by the CORDIC core.
+When the input and output width differ, care must be taken to re-interpret the CORDIC output.

+### Example 8a

+The Vector Translation function determines the magnitude and phase angle of a given input vector **(X_IN, Y_IN)**.
+The input and output width is set to 10 bits.
+The standard CORDIC data representation is **Fix10_8**, the alternative format being mapped onto the input of the CORDIC is **Fix10_1**.

+### Example 8b
+If the output width is less than the input width, the CORDIC reduces the fractional width of the result.
+When the data output, X_OUT, is being re-interpreted to an alternative data format, the value must be scaled appropriately.

+The Vector Translation function determines the magnitude and phase angle of a given input vector **(X_IN, Y_IN)**.
+The input and output width is set to 10 bits.
+The standard CORDIC data representation is **Fix10_8**, the alternative format being mapped onto the input of the CORDIC is **Fix10_1**.

+# Square Root Functional Configuration

+For the Square Root functional configuration it is also possible to map other data formats onto the data format of the CORDIC but it might be necessary to re-interpret and scale the output.
+The expected output values for each input format are as follows:

+- UFix8_7 format: sqrt(0.0625) = **0.25**

+- UFix8_1 format: sqrt(4) = **2**

+- UFix8_0 format: sqrt(8) = **2.8284**

+* The CORDIC output is: **X_OUT value: “00100000”**

+The scaling becomes a simple divide by 2, or right shift, of the input, **X_IN**, before applying it to the square root function.
+Followed by scaling the output, **X_OUT**, by 2<sup>-M</sup>.

+When **N** is odd, the scaling factor is not an integer power of two.
+This introduces an additional output scaling factor of .
+The example using UFix8_0 demonstrates this with a scaling factor of 2<sup>-7/2</sup> = 2<sup>-3.5</sup>.